-How was it that in 1955 a massive mine charge detonated in a Belgian field?
+How was it that in 1955 a massive mine charge blew up in a Belgian field?
 When nineteen mines were detonated along a six mile front at the opening of the Battle of Messines on 7 June 1917, six more huge explosive charges totalling over 80 tons were left to lie dormant and forgotten deep beneath the battlefield.
 For decades, until the records in the British archives were examined, the number of ‘lost’ mines and their location remained unknown.

 Abandoned: the Birdcage Mines